gautamGS/Project3/ReadMe.md

 My project includes the following files:
 * model.py : containing the script to create and train the model
 * drive.py : for driving the car in autonomous mode (not modified ) ,already provided by Udacity Team
-* model.h5 : containing a trained convolution neural network model
+* model.h5 : trained convolution neural network model
-* writeup.md  summarizing the results
-* output.mp4 : video of track one with one lap of autonomous driving
+* output.mp4 : video of track one with one lap of autonomous driving.
+* top_output.mp4 : Top view of car driving on track , to help visulaize the bheaviour of car.

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing command
 ```sh
 python drive.py model.h5
 ```
+Note : drive.py have to be modified to reduce the speed factor depending on the workstation we are testing on.
+In-Case of low end model modify line 49 `set_speed = 9` set value to 4 from 9.

 #### 3. Submission code is usable and readable